1 - Inflamed tongue

 What can I do to improve my intake of iron?

 It’s all very well discussing the symptoms of iron deficiency but the most important thing is how you go about treating it.
 In my blog, ‘What happens when you are low in iron?’
-I discuss the further ramifications of having low levels of iron but I also mentioned how you can go about easing the problem in a few easy steps.
+I discuss the further ramifications of having low levels of iron but I also mention how you can go about easing the problem in a few easy steps.

 Step 2 –Limit your intake of foods that can inhibit your absorption of iron: Just as there are foods which are rich in iron and can improve your intake, there are also foods out there that can negatively impact your store of iron.
 Tea and coffee, for example, contain tannins which can inhibit your absorption of iron so even if you are eating the right foods, your body won’t be able to utilise any iron you gain from these properly.
 These types of foods aren’t always bad for you either – walnuts, dried beans and lentils are all good for your health but, similar to tea and coffee, they contain components that may hinder your iron absorption.
 Instead, try to focus on foods that are rich in vitamin C, which can actually help to promote your absorption of the mineral!